sarangiWijemanna/Hacker-Rank-Solutions/README.md

     </tr>
 </table>

 ##  Suggestions

-Don't forget to leave feedback if you find this repo useful or any improvemnts⭐
+Don't forget to leave feedback if you find this repo useful or any improvemnts 🌹🌷.

-Thank you 🎆
+Thank you 🧡.